Christchurch City Libraries by Community Board

 A new building/development at 10 Shirley Road, Shirley Community Reserve will draw residents from around the city (like the previous centre did) to the Shirley Road area.

-During peak times on Hills Road & Marshland Road, it will be convenient for residents to also stop off at The Palms while in the area, pick up groceries on the way home & avoid traffic.
+During peak times on Hills Road & Marshland Road, it would be convenient for ‘Shirley Centre’ users to also stop off at The Palms while in the area, to stop & eat at the food court, pick up groceries on the way home & avoid the traffic.

 Shirley Road / Marshland Road / New Brighton Road / North Parade intersection